Every noncompact surface is a leaf of a minimal foliation: Introduction

 \section{Introduction}

-It is well known that every surface is homeomorphic to a leaf of a $C^\infty$ codimension one foliation on a compact $3$-manifold \cite{Cantwell-Conlon-1987}, these leaves appear at the infinite level of that foliations and they are represented as a Hausdorff limit of finite level leaves (see \cite[Chapter 5]{Candel-Conlon-I-2000} for an overview on the theory of levels).
-Every foliation with more than one level cannot be minimal, this opens the question about what noncompact surfaces can be homeomorphic to leaves of a minimal foliation.
+It is well known that every surface is homeomorphic to a leaf of a $C^\infty$ codimension one foliation on a closed $3$-manifold \cite{Cantwell-Conlon-1987}, these leaves appear at the infinite level of those foliations and they are represented as a Hausdorff limit of finite level leaves (see \cite[Chapter 5]{Candel-Conlon-I-2000} for an overview on the theory of levels).
+Every foliation with more than one level cannot be minimal, this opens the question about which noncompact surfaces can be homeomorphic to leaves of a minimal foliation on some closed $3$-manifold.

+This question is related to the so-called ``Realization Problem'' that studies what kind of manifolds can be homeomorphic to leaves of foliations.
+Recall that there exists manifolds of dimension greater than $3$ which are not homeomorphic to any leaf of any codimension one foliation (see for instance \cite{Ghys-NonLeaf}).

 Candel's Uniformization Theorem~\cite{Candel1} implies that a codimension one oriented foliation on a $3$-manifold with no transverse invariant measure (this is the usual case) admits a leafwise hyperbolic metric varying continuously in the ambient space.
 Thus, it is completely natural to restrict the previous question to minimal hyperbolic foliations.